DrAdrianDC/Portfolio-for-Data-Science/Project-5-Cancer Detection using Transfer Learning/README.md

 Transfer learning is a machine learning technique where a pre-trained model, originally trained on a large dataset for a specific task, is reused as the starting point for a model on a new, but related task.
 This approach leverages the knowledge gained from the original task to improve the performance on the new task.

+Some advantages of Transfer Learning for Image Recognition are:
+- Reduced Training Time
+- Better Performance with Limited Data
+- Easier Model Convergence
+- Improved Accuracy

 ##### Main Objective
 Apply Transfer Learning: Utilize the pre-trained model to enhance the accuracy of cancer detection in medical images.